The EKG Staring Back at You Doesn't Have to Win.

 You'll walk away with...

-The anatomy of a 12-lead — every wave, complex, and interval decoded so you understand what the heart is actually doing, not just what the squiggle looks like.
+Every wave, complex, and interval explained so you understand what the heart is actually doing — not just what the squiggle looks like.

-Critical intervals (PR, QRS, QT/QTc) — not just what they are, but what a prolonged or wide interval actually means for your patient right now.
+Not just definitions.
+You'll understand what a prolonged or wide interval actually means for your patient — in real time, at the bedside.

-The foundation for everything advanced — BBBs, ischemia, hypertrophy, arrhythmias.
-This is the course that makes all of that click.
+BBBs, ischemia, hypertrophy, arrhythmias — this is the course that makes all of that click.
+Build it right once, and every advanced concept falls into place.

 | Please don't ask me to read this out loud | I can easily handle this |